TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects(cobject)/Text/Index.rst

 The content object "TEXT" can be used to output static text or HTML.

-stdWrap properties are available - just like for any other cObject - under the property "stdWrap".
+stdWrap properties are available on the very rootlevel of the object.

 .. ### BEGIN~OF~TABLE ###